polkadot-developers/substrate-docs/content/md/en/docs/tutorials/work-with-pallets/migrate-storage-value.md

 8. Update the dependencies to use the same pallet branch as the node template runtime.

-   For example, if the runtime manifest uses `branch = "polkadot-v0.9.36"`, update the `Cargo.toml` file for the nicks pallet to use that branch.
+   For example, if the runtime manifest uses `branch = "polkadot-v0.9.41"`, update the `Cargo.toml` file for the `nicks` pallet to use that branch.

 9. Save your changes and close the file.